ryanpowszok/react-pokemon/README.md

 ### Node

-[Node](http://nodejs.org/) is really easy to install & now include [NPM](https://npmjs.org/).
-You should be able to run the following command after the installation procedure below.
+[Node](http://nodejs.org/) You should be able to run the following command after the installation procedure below.

 ```